Cash Settlement Time at Charles Schwab

 Foreign Markets and Trade Settlements

-If you trade in foreign markets, you likely already know that trade settlement times apply to them as well.
+If you trade in foreign markets, you probably know that settlement times apply there, too.

-Nowadays, most of the world’s markets use a similar (if not identical) system for trade settlements.
-Although some, like Hong Kong, settle some trades on the same day.
+Most world markets now use a similar system for settlements.
+Some, like Hong Kong, settle some trades on the same day.

 Open Charles Schwab Account